androidsnipper/Data-Science-Projects/README.md

 # Telco Churn Prediction
-A repo consisting of different Data Science projects
+A repo consisting of Telco churn Prediction Dataset solution from Kaggle.
+![one.png]